Juan van der Hamen: Works

 Juan van der Hamen was also a pioneer in the field of flower painting.
 Van der Hamen probably began painting floral arrangements in response to the flower pieces of Flemish artists, such as Jan Brueghel the Elder, who were regarded as exemplary masters in the field and whose works were much sought after in Spain.

 One good example of his work as a flower painter is his Offering to Flora, a visual poem that parallels the lyric verse of his time, in which he united his skills as portraitist and flower painter to produce one of the most beautiful paintings of the allegory of spring.
 The large canvas, painted in 1627, shows the goddess of the flowers seated besides a cornucopia of spring flowers.
 The painting adopts a Flemish compositional type and reveals an interest in the play of light on iridescent fabrics that probably derived in the style of Juan Bautista Maino.
 The offering to Flora and the pair of paintings Still Life with a Vase of Flowers and a Dog and Still Life with a Vase of Flowers and a Puppy formed part of the interior decoration of Jean de Croy's palace in Madrid.
 Jean de Croy, conde de Solre and Diego Mexia, marqués de Leganés, were Van der Hamen's greatest patrons.

-Juan van der Hamen died in Madrid on 28 March 1631, when he was only thirty five years old.
-His paintings are exhibited today in leading European and American museums.
+Juan Van der Hamen died in Madrid on 28 March 1631, at only thirty-five years old.
+His paintings are still exhibited today in leading European and American museums.

 In 2006 The Royal Palace of Madrid and the Dallas, Meadows Museum of Art held the exhibition: Juan van der Hamen y León and the Court of Madrid, gathering Van der Hamen's paintings from Museums around the World and bringing his work to the limelight.

-Still lifes
+Still Lifes

-Van der Hamen is well known as a gifted still life painter of the Spanish Golden Age, but during his lifetime he was most esteemed by his peers for his versatility—for his portraits, allegories, landscapes, flower paintings, and large-scale works for churches and convents.
-Today he is remembered mostly for his still lifes.
+Van der Hamen is most known today as a skilled still life painter of the Spanish Golden Age, but during his lifetime he was known by his peers for his versatility—his ability to paint portraits, allegories, landscapes, flower paintings, and large-scale works for churches and convents.

 The still life, which had often been considered a minor genre, flourished throughout the 17th and 18th centuries.
-In Spain, this particular subject matter was termed bodegón and depicted in an austere gloomy style (tenebrismo).
+In Spain, this particular subject matter was termed Bodegón and depicted in an austere gloomy style (tenebrismo).
 Van der Hamen was considered as the greatest Spanish still life painter of the seventeenth century, when that form was revived as a worthy subject in and of itself rather than as an adjunct to a symbolic or narrative work.